Martin proves that new skills can be learnt at any age.

 Sian and Martin concluded that Cyber Security was a good route for Martin to pursue.
 It combined his passion for technology with a sector with lots of employment opportunities.

-The year-long course finished in October 2021.
-Talking about the whole experience, Martin says “The course has taught me so much.
+The year-long course finished in November 2020 and Talking about the whole experience, Martin says, “The course has taught me so much.
 I finished with a Distinction grade, so proving to myself that my brain still works, and that I can learn new things in my 50s!
 I still have the same aptitude as I had as a 21-year-old.
 It has been such a great experience, and I’m now more positive and confident and it’s given me my spark back."

 Use our course search to find a course that's right for you.
 Includes part time courses, short courses and community learning.